Sometimes I think we all feel like Ron Wayne.

 Of course, it’s very possible that all of us would have sold out then, because 41 years ago Apple was nothing more than two guys with beards and long hair tinkering in a garage.

-Now, Apple is one of the most valuable companies in the world.
+Today, Apple is the most valuable publicly-traded company in the world.

 When was the last time you went somewhere without your smartphone?
 I can’t remember.
 It’s the first thing I pick up in the morning and the last thing I put down before bed.